DianaLeit/UITAP/README.md

 [**hiddenLayers.cy.js**](cypress/e2e/hiddenLayers.cy.js)<br>
 The button is present in the DOM tree but overlapped with another element.<br>
-Test duplicates the button click, the green button doesn`t hit twice.
+Test duplicates the button click, the green button doesn't hit twice.

 [**loadDelay.cy.js**](cypress/e2e/loadDelay.cy.js)<br>
 The page has a load delay.<br>